TowerBR/backup_software_testing/test_05_Thunderbird_Duplicacy.md

 * Deleting messages also represent an increase in storage, since a lot of new chunks seems do be generated.

+## A plus

+At the end of the test, I made a restore to visually compare the impact of the include and exclude patterns.

+The blue blocks are the Mbox files, and the big green block underneath represents the SQLite file.
+Notice the size differences indicated by the arrows

+**REPOSITORY:**

+![Repository][6]

+**RESTORED:**

+![Restored][7]

 ##

   [1]: images/teste05/tb1.png